chandlerzuo/alphageometry/verb/README.md

 Make sure to install all the dependencies mentioned in `requirements.in` (and especially that the bottom ones starting with `omni` are all installed with the correct versions).

+## Existing Data

+There are two demo files provided:
+- `samples-v1.csv` - a file with 100 samples using all the definitions, resulting in more repetition of templates
+- `samples-rich.csv` - a file with 100 samples using only the definitions that already have several of distinct verbalizations

 ## Running

 Then you should be able to run the demo script with: